Cause to Pause Contemplative Caregiving Intensive

 Susan Nemcek LCSW, CHom, and Ordained Chaplain is the director of Willow Farm Contemplative Center.
 She is developing an alternative hospice project utilizing natural medicine, healthy food, and contemplative modalities in end-of-life.
 Her mission is to help shift societal approaches to death and dying from a medical model focused on “treatment” and avoidance, to a more accepting and compassionate model; integrating the dying experience into life.

 Loren Arienne Uecker recognized her call to death and grief transitions while lying next to her own mother as she approached her dying.
 This led her into graduate studies at Naropa University and 15 years of service as a professional hospice spiritual counselor.
 She teaches regularly on the spiritual dimensions of end-of-life.
 A Buddhist Minister and registered psychotherapist, Loren offers end-of-life and grief counseling in private practice with Radiant Passage, where she weaves mindfulness meditation, body oriented therapies and shamanic modalities into her tapestry of care.

-Cost: $475 includes a healthy nourishing lunch.
-Register by emailing to firstname.lastname@example.org. $100 non-refundable deposit is due at registration, with balance due one month prior to beginning training.
-Payments can be mailed to Willow Farm 11898 N. 75th St. Longmont CO 80503, or through paypal at email@example.com.
+Cost: $575 includes a healthy nourishing lunch.
+Register by emailing to email@example.com. $100 non-refundable deposit is due at registration, with balance due one month prior to beginning training.
+Payments can be mailed to Willow Farm 11898 N. 75th St. Longmont CO 80503, or through paypal at firstname.lastname@example.org.
 Space is limited, early registration is recommended.
 Scholarships may be available.
 For more information, visit the Cause to Pause page at our website; www.willowfarmcolorado.org, or call Susan at 303-772-5338.